-Ladies, there is a concentrated effort to get us to lower our expectations.
+There is a dedicated effort to get women to lower our expectations.

 To demand less.